 The solemn part where I get to climb on the chair, like the baby from the intro, and pontificate to my heart’s satisfaction while puffing my cheeks that don’t really need any additional puffing.

 I think that one of the most important things that each of us can do, humulity willing, is to agree that actions speak louder than words, and that the difference between a missionary for a ‘right’ cause and a missionary for a ‘wrong’ cause is far less significant that the difference between a missionary and a non-missionary.

 It seems like everything in our culture conditions us to believe that being a missionary is prestigious, and to beat our proverbial chest to gain respect.
 In my personal experience, however, I have never met a fully happy, grounded person who doesn’t cringe at the prospect of being a missionary.
 It’s not fun!!!

 The art of allowing others to have their own psychological make and their own opinion seems to be lost, and our fast-typing fingers are paying for it.

 Everybody likes to be in charge of the machine, and nobody likes to be used as fuel.
-When we fight about values, we fight for who gets to be in the cushiony seat of the machine operator and who gets to be the judge.
-It takes great wisdom to write the rules for others, the kind of wisdom that in our society doesn’t get anybody any glory.
+When we fight about values, we fight for who gets to be in the cushiony seat of the machine operator and who gets to be the faceless wheels.
+When it comes to writing functional and honorable rules for others, it takes great wisdom, the kind of wisdom that in our society doesn’t get anybody any glory.
 Being a good leader is barely as attractive as being a slave owner.
 It’s a lot of work, it’s frustrating, and almost nobody, or maybe nobody at all, has the patience for it.